tpadoan/TCWB/README.md

 * a set of **transitions**,
 * an **initial marking**.

-Those are also the three things to specify in the JSON file.
+Those are also three of the four things to specify in the JSON file.

 Here is a simple example:
 ```
 {
+  "name": "Sys",
   "places": [{"id": 0}, {"id": 1}, {"id": 2}, {"id": 3}],
   "transitions": [{"id": 0, "label": "a", "pre": [{"id": 0}], "post": [{"id": 3}]},
                   {"id": 1, "label": "b", "pre": [{"id": 1}], "post": [{"id": 1}]},